3ev/wordpress-starter/README.md

 ## Deploying with Capistrano

-Capistrano comes setup and ready to go with this project (via [Bundler](http://bundler.io/)), to make deployment as straightforward as possible.
+Capistrano comes setup and ready to go with this project to make deployment as straightforward as possible.

 After running `bundle install`, follow the guides to setting up a deployment user and the initial directory on http://capistranorb.com/.
 Then, modify the